25 MAY - 19 NOVEMBER 2017

 A whole programme:

-- “Who Shot Sports” exhibition in the “Focus” space (level 1)
+- “Who Shot Sports: A Photographic History, 1843 to the present” exhibition in the “Focus” space (level 1)

 A journey through the history and evolution of photography from 1843 to the present day via cultural, historical and aesthetic perspectives